Marjorie Morningstar (film): Plot

 Marjorie's sweet Uncle Samson (Ed Wynn) comes to the resort to keep an eye on her.
-Samson intervenes as a waiter to lecture Noel on the character of Marjorie and not to take advantage of her good nature and youth.
-Noel reconsiders his plan to woo her into bed, and tells Marjorie to leave.
-He accuses her of wanting to find a husband and argues that he will never be subjected to a life of mediocrity and married suburban life.
-The relationship goes up and down all summer but they seem to be coalescing as a couple until Marjorie's parents appear on a surprise visit.
-During a lunch, the conversation becomes testy as her parents grill Noel on his career plans for the future.
-The relationship turns sour again, as Noel doesn't want to have anything to do with traditional Jewish life and business aspirations.
+Samson intervenes as a waiter to warn Noel not to take advantage of Marjorie's good nature and youth.
+Noel reconsiders his plan to woo her into bed, and tells Marjorie that he will never be subjected to a life of mediocrity and married suburban life.
+Their on-off relationship continues all summer, but turns sour again when Marjorie's parents grill Noel on his career plans for the future, as Noel does not want to have anything to do with business aspirations or traditional Jewish life.
 Later, during a party, Marjorie notices that her uncle is feeling unwell but is distracted by Noel, who professes his uncontrollable attraction for her.
-When her uncle dies of a heart attack unattended, Marjorie blames herself, and Noel and leaves to go back to the city.
-A year later, after graduating Hunter College, Marjorie plans to continue her acting career to the chagrin of her parents.
-She ends up dating a steady but bland doctor named Harris (Martin Balsam), with whom she quickly breaks up when Airman returns to find her showing up in a limousine.
-He declares that love has convinced him to become respectable and conventional.
-Marjorie tells her mother, who insists her daughter bring him to a Passover meal.
-"Not Passover, mother.
-He's not very religious.
-He doesn’t believe in those things," Marjorie says.
-Rose answers "He doesn't believe in those things...you're going to get married.
-How are you going to raise your children?"
+When her uncle dies of a heart attack unattended, Marjorie blames herself, and leaves Noel to go back to the city.

-In the midst of the Passover meal, he leaves, and Marjorie follows him.
-She is concerned he's bored, but he says "I wasn't bored.
-I was disturbed, deeply.
-I couldn't help thinking of all the things I've missed in life.
-Family, your kind of family.
-Faith, tradition.
-All the things I've been ridiculing all the time.
-That's why I couldn't take it anymore.
-I love you very much, Marjorie Morgenstern."
+A year later, Marjorie graduates from college and plans to continue her acting career, to her parents' chagrin.
+She ends up dating a steady but bland doctor named David Harris (Martin Balsam), with whom she quickly breaks up when Noel returns to find her showing up in a limousine.
+Noel declares that love has convinced him to become respectable and conventional.
+Marjorie tells Rose, who insists her daughter bring him to a Passover meal.
+When Marjorie protests that Noel is not very religious and does not believe in family, faith or tradition, Rose bluntly asks Marjorie how she and Noel will raise their children in the future.
+In the midst of the Passover meal, Noel leaves, and Marjorie follows him.
+She is concerned that he is bored, but he admits that he was disturbed, thinking of all the things he has missed in life, including family, faith and tradition.
+He then professes, "I love you very much, Marjorie Morgenstern."